 Item number: 59053

-designed by Josef Hoffmann for the Wiener Werkstätte
+designed by Josef Hoffmann, executed by the Wiener Werkstätte

 The oval shaped body standing on a flat base.
 The body decorated with square fields showing abstract, sculptural cloverleaf ornamentation with analogously decorated, curved handle.
 The silver frame holding the original glass liner of colourless glass.

 An exceptional, rare work of the Wiener Werkstätte in excellent, original condition.
 Hallmarked on the underside with “WIENER WERKSTÄTTE”, Vienna Assay Office mark for 900 silver (Diana’s head in a hexagon as well as 2 and letter A), WW, designer’s monogram of Josef Hoffmann, rose mark and monogram of the executing silversmith “JH” in a circle.

 18.7 cm / 7.36″ length, 12.5 cm / 4.92″ width, 12.1 cm / 4.76″ tall; 180.5 g / 5.80 oz

 According to the calculation book of the Wiener Werkstätte, only seven examples of this basket were made in 1910.
 The design drawing for the object is in the inventory of the MAK, Vienna under the number KI 12031-26 (see last illustration).

 We would like to thank Dr Anne-Katrin Rossberg (MAK – Museum der angewandten Kunst, Vienna.
 Custodian for the Metal Collection and Wiener-Werkstätte Archive) for information on the object.